inari-x/VirtualCoffeeKitchen/README.md

 With Docker:

-To build the Docker image, run ```docker build --tag kitchen-docker .``` in the /coffee-kitche-server directory.
+To build the Docker image, run ```$ docker build --tag kitchen-docker .``` in the /coffee-kitche-server directory.
 You will have to rebuild it every time you change the code.
 To start the Docker container, run ```$ docker run --net=host -d  kitchen-docker```.
 Your app will now run on localhost:80 in your browser.

 Without Docker:
 To run locally (without using the Docker), run ```$ python3 -m venv .venv
 $ source .venv/bin/activate``` to activate the environment you are working in.
 Next, run ```$ pip3 install -r requirements.txt``` to install Flask and its dependencies.
-Then, run ```$ python3 kitchen.py``` and open "localhost:80" in your browser.
+Then, run ```$ python3 kitchen.py``` and open http://localhost:80 in your browser.

 # Changing the tech user